Single Sign-On (SSO) with OpenID Connect (OIDC)

 -

-Select Login via OIDC and click on Add OIDC Provider
+Select Login via OIDC and select Add OIDC Provider.

 -